otsaloma/dataiter/README.md

 and thus capable of fast vectorized operations.
 You can consider this to be a very experimental, very light-weight alternative to Pandas with a simple and consistent API.
-Performance-wise dataiter relies on NumPy and is likely to be at best speed-wise comparable to Pandas.
+Performance-wise dataiter relies on NumPy and is likely to be at best comparable to Pandas.

 **`ListOfDicts`** is a class useful for manipulating data from JSON APIs.
 It provides functionality similar to libraries such as